Austin Ekeler Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Recent Performances

-- In last week's matchup with the Steelers, Ekeler ran for 50 yards on 11 carries (averaging 4.5 yards per attempt) while scoring two touchdowns on the ground.
+- In last week's outing against the Steelers, Ekeler carried the ball 11 times for 50 yards (4.5 yards per carry) and scored two touchdowns.

-- He tacked on six receptions for 65 yards and scored two touchdowns in the passing game.
+- He also caught six passes for 65 yards and scored two touchdowns through the air.

 Ekeler's Los Angeles Teammates